helloitsjoe/express-auth-starter/README.md

-# express-auth-starter
+# express-auth-example
-Starter Repo for an Express app with authentication
+Example of an Express app with authentication